Board of Directors

 Born in Winnipeg Manitoba, Canada but raised in Florida, Andre currently resides in Tampa, Florida.
 In addition to working for the Bank of Tampa and representing Warrick Dunn Charities, Andre is also a youth pastor at Morning Star Church.
 He Founded "No Strings Attached," homeless ministry in 2007 with aspirations of aiding the homeless in his community.
 Andre also mentors young men in Tampa as a wide receiver coach at Berkeley Prep High School.
 He will receive his Executive MBA degree at the University of South Florida in September 2013.

-An Accountant & Marketer by vocation, LaMonte earned his B.S. & MBA in Business Administration at Southern Illinois University, Edwardsville.
-After graduating, he spent 11 years at Household Finance Corporation (HFC) in various management roles leading up to the Assistant Vice President, Assistant to the President; where he led several key projects across the U.S. and Sydney, Australia.
+An accountant & marketer by vocation, LaMonte earned his B.S. & MBA in Business Administration at Southern Illinois University, Edwardsville.
+After graduating, he spent 11 years at Household Finance Corporation (HFC) in various management roles leading up to the AVP, Assistant to the President; where he led several key Human Resource projects across the U.S. He is currently pursuing his PhD in Organizational Leadership & Change Management.

 Today, LaMonte resides in Marietta, Georgia, with his wife Sophia and sons Jejuan and Julian.
-He is an active member of Word of Faith Family Cathedral Church where Bishop Dale C. Bronner is the presiding minister.
+He is an active member of Word of Faith Family Cathedral Church where Bishop Dale C. Bronner is the presiding senior pastor.

 Theophilus Sai, M.D. is currently Medical Director for Senior Products in North and Central Florida for Humana, Inc. He is also an Assistant Professor of Medicine at the University of South Florida.
 Prior to his current position at Humana, he was Medical Director at Tampa Family Health Centers, a group of Federally Qualified Community Health Centers that serve the Tampa metropolitan area.
 There, he maintained an Internal Medicine practice and provided clinical leadership to more than twenty medical providers.